Portuguese dialects: South America

-Brazilian dialects are divided into northern and southern groups, the northern dialects tending to slightly more open pre-stressed vowels.
-The dialects of São Paulo and Rio de Janeiro have had some influence on the rest of the country in Brazil due to their economic and cultural dominance in the country.
-However, migration from the Northern states to the Southern states cause the influence to be a two-way phenomenon.
-Cultural issues also play their roles.
-Speakers of the Gaúcho accent, for example, usually have strong feelings about their own way of speaking and are largely uninfluenced by the other accents.
-Also, people of inner cities of the three southern states usually speak with a very notable German, Italian or Polish accent, and among the inhabitants of the Santa Catarina Island (i.e. insular Florianópolis), the Azorean Portuguese dialect, in its local variant, predominates.
+Brazilian dialects can be divided into northern and southern groups, the northern dialects tending to slightly more open pre-stressed vowels.
+The dialects of São Paulo and Rio de Janeiro have had some influence on the rest of the country in Brazil during the occupation of the territory, and through economic influence in the country (alongside neighbor states like Minas Gerais).
+However, migration from the Northern states to the Southern states points to the two-way nature of the phenomenon.
+Local culture also plays important roles in the dialect-region sinergy throughout time.
+Speakers of what is for times called the Gaúcho accent (which carries traits from several languages), have been found to hold the accent as representative at remarkable level compared to other dialects.
+Also, considerable groups of people in inland cities of the three southern states carry noticeable German accent in their speech, which also applies to languages like Italian or Polish.
+Phenomena like internal migration, government policy, external pressure and socio-economic dynamics are some drivers that allow for proper understanding of the overwhelmingly complex development of the language, and the country, up to, and arguably most importantly for the current state of things, the 20th century.
+A convoluted process that was somehow encoded through, and into the language, not always in writing.

 Between Brazilian Portuguese, particularly in its most informal varieties, and European Portuguese, there can be noticeable differences in grammar, aside from the differences in pronunciation and vocabulary.
 The most prominent ones concern the placement of clitic pronouns, and the use of subject pronouns as objects in the third person.
 Non-standard inflections are also common in colloquial Brazilian Portuguese.